kostya-zero/tesuto/README.md

 ```
 The initialization wizard will ask you 2 questions:
 - **How you want to name your project?** This name is used to easily identify which project you are running.
 - **Do you want to use example project?** If you type Y, it will generate an example project.
-This is recommended for new users to understand the structure of a project.
+This is recommended for new users to understand the structure of a project file.

 > Refer to [configuration](#configuration) section for how to configure project.